Private Jet Fractional Ownership and Leases - A Complete Guide

 Provider Options – Ownership vs. Lease

-In addition to flying at least 50 hours per year (the minimum size of most fractional shares), Butler explains the key benefits of going the fractional ownership route.
+In addition to flying at least 50 hours per year (the minimum size of most fractional shares), Butler explains the key benefits of fractional ownership.

 Reasons to buy a share